← Back to Blog

 How often should I change HVAC filters if I have allergies?

-Change standard filters monthly, or upgrade to HEPA or high-MERV filters (changed every 3 months).
+Change standard filters monthly, or upgrade to high-MERV filters rated MERV 11 or higher (changed every 3 months).
 During high pollen periods or Santa Ana winds, check filters more frequently.
 A clogged filter can't trap allergens effectively.

 Do air purifiers really help with allergies?

-Yes, particularly HEPA air purifiers which remove 99.97% of particles 0.3 microns and larger, including pollen, dust mites, and pet dander.
-Place one in your bedroom for best results—you spend 8 hours there nightly.
+Yes, particularly air purifiers with high-efficiency filters that capture fine particles including pollen, dust mites, and pet dander.
+Place one in your bedroom for best results — you spend 8 hours there nightly.

 Should I keep windows open or closed for allergies?